Data Protected - Portugal

 The European Data Protection Board has issued Guidelines on the territorial scope of the GDPR (3/2018).

-However, the CNPD considers that this extension may not be compliant with EU law, see CNPD Resolution no. 2019/494.
+However, the CNPD considers that the extension mentioned in (a) may not be compliant with EU law, see CNPD Resolution no. 2019/494.

 Is there a concept of a controller and processor?